Project Description

 Peru

 Jennifer Thorndike was born in Lima, Peru in 1983.
 She is a writer and academic.
 She received her PhD in Hispanic Studies from the University of Pennsylvania, Philadelphia.
 She has published two novels and two collections of short stories.
 She has contributed to several anthologies, both Peruvian and Latin American.
 Her stories have been translated into Portuguese, Italian, French, Serbian and English.
 In 2016 she was chosen by FIL-Guadalajara as one of the most outstanding Latin American writers born during the 1980s.
 She is recognised as part of the #NewLatinoBoom movement in the United States.
 The Hatch Award for creative and scholarly work and the Team Player Award for diversity and social justice work, both in the area of higher education, have been awarded to her.
-She currently lives in Philadelphia and is the Associate Director of the Student Center for Diversity and Inclusion at Drexel University.
+In October 2024, Jennifer Thorndike was invited to the International Boook Fair of the Zócalo in Mexico City.
+She currently lives in Jersey City (NYC) and is the Chief Diveristy Officer in Saint Peter´s University.

 //